 If you have a requirement for a high bandwidth activity, please communicate with us; this is the only way to ensure that your network service will remain uninterrupted.

 Student Network Accounts

-If you have not already received information about your BML network account email BML IT to acquire a network account for the duration of your time at BML.
-You’ll use this account to access file servers (mac and PCs) and print servers (PCs only).
-Please use your own account from your personal computer, use the “clab” account when in the computer lab.
+If you have not already received information about your BML network account email BML IT to acquire network access for the duration of your time at BML.

 Connecting to the file server “Chinook”

 Where to store your work on the BML network

 The BML network file server is called “Chinook”.
 Students should store their work on Chinook in the “Classes” folder within the folder for your course/term.
 See instructions (above) on how to access the BML file server.